lucastnr/copy-url-on-hover/README.md

 ## Roadmap

 - find a cleaner solution for the above mentioned known issue
-- migrate to manifest v3
-- show a popup notification when copying a link address/text
+- add a proper notification when text is copied
-- add a proper notification when copied + settings to toggle notification on/off
+  - settings to toggle notification on/off